130 Maoists surrender in Hyderabad, CM Revanth Reddy calls on remaining to join mainstream

 "I am calling upon Ganapathi, who is underground, along with the other Central Committee members, to surrender.
 Join the mainstream of public life and become partners in the reconstruction of Telangana,” he said.

-He further said he recently met the former Maoist leaders DevuJi, Damodar, and other Central Committee members, who presented some proposals, such as increasing the financial package to the surrendered ultras and that the CM brought the same to the notice of Amit Shah.
+He further said he recently met the former Maoist leaders DevuJi, Damodar, and other Central Committee members, who presented some proposals, such as increasing the financial package and agricultural land to the surrendered ultras and that the CM took the same to the notice of Union Home Minister Amit Shah.

 Asserting that the Congress government is sympathetic and positive towards the Naxalites, Reddy said that if necessary, a committee will be formed to review pending cases against the Maoists and look into the possibility of withdrawing within the limits of the law.